 Security of payment

-The Act continues the government’s security of payment reforms with the following:
+The Act continues the government’s security of payment reforms with the following commencing from 1 October 2020:

-- Head contractors will be required to provide a supporting statement with their payment claims declaring that all their subcontractors have been paid, or if they have not been paid, the reasons why
+- Head contractors must provide a supporting statement with their payment claims declaring that all their subcontractors have been paid, or if they have not been paid, the reasons why

-- Respondents will be encouraged to pay adjudicated amounts by:
+- Respondents are encouraged to pay adjudicated amounts by:

-- requiring them to advise the Registrar when payment is made and providing evidence of the payment
+- requiring them to advise the Adjudication Registrar when payment is made and provide evidence of the payment

-- giving all claimants the ability to issue a payment withholding request to the higher party of the respondent (including a financier)
+- giving all claimants the ability to issue a payment withholding request to the higher party of the respondent (including a financier for head contractor non-payment)

 - giving claimants who are head contractors the ability to place a charge over the property where the work was undertaken and to which the adjudication relates, (where the property is owned by the respondent or a related entity of the respondent)

-- It will be an offence to underpay a scheduled amount.
+- It is an offence to underpay a scheduled amount.

-Read more about these and other security of payment reforms which will be implemented to protect contractor payments:
+Read more about these and other security of payment reforms to protect contractor payments:

 - Project Bank Accounts